Portfolium Is Helping Princeton Students Connect Beyond the Classroom

 Portfolium at Princeton

-Portfolium, founded in San Diego in 2014, is an educational technology company best known for its electronic portfolio platform.
-Specifically, the platform was designed to help graduates share their portfolios with potential employers and ease the transition from college to full-time work.
+Portfolium, founded in San Diego in 2014, is an edtech company best known for its electronic portfolio platform.
+Specifically, the platform assists graduates who want to share portfolios with potential employers.
 Now, at least one university, is attempting to use Portfolium to connect its own student body on campus.

-In late August, the Office of the Dean of Undergraduate Students at Princeton University announced a partnership with Portfolium that will effectively enable the university’s undergraduates to create online co-curricular and extracurricular profiles to be shared with the university community.
+In late August, Princeton University announced a partnership with Portfolium that will effectively enable the university’s undergraduates to create online profiles to be shared with other members of the university community.
 Princeton is currently home to over 5,000 undergraduate students.

-In an article posted on The Daily Princetonian in mid-September, Claire Pinciaro, the Leadership Program Coordinator in the Office of the Dean of Undergraduate Students, explains that the system is designed to “reflect upon experiences outside of the classroom, and search and connect with other Princeton students to learn more about the myriad co-curricular opportunities that are available at Princeton.”
+In an article posted on The Daily Princetonian in mid-September, Claire Pinciaro, Princeton University’s Leadership Program Coordinator, explains that the system is designed help students reflect upon extra-curricular experiences and connect with their peers.

 Princeton’s decision to use Portfolium as an on-campus versus off-campus social networking platform is somewhat unique.
-However, after careful consideration of other options, the platform was considered the best way to build a closed networking device for Princeton’s undergraduates who have long expressed a desire to have access to such a platform.
+However, after careful consideration of other options, the platform was considered the best way to build a closed networking service Princeton’s students who have long expressed a desire to have access to such a platform.

-As Deputy Dean of Undergraduate Students Thomas Dunne told the The Daily Princetonian, “One of the best parts of Princeton is that there is a robust network as an undergraduate [and as] an alum.
-However, there is no organized way of knowing [all the people on campus].”
-Dean Dunne hopes that with the roll out of the new platform, Princeton’s students will finally be able to connect with each other more easily.
+As Thomas Dunne, the Deputy Dean of Undergraduate Students Thomas, told the The Daily Princetonian, “One of the best parts of Princeton is that there is a robust network as an undergraduate [and as] an alum.”
+But as Dunne further noted, students still struggle to connect with each other on campus.
+The new platform will hopefully make this process easier.

 Raising the Profile of Students Across the Campus

-Although Princeton already used Tigerbook (an on-campus directory), in an era of social networking, students are increasingly demanding more comprehensive ways to connect, self-report, post updates, and form groups based on shared hobbies and interests.
+Although Princeton already used Tigerbook (an on-campus directory), in an era of social networking, students are increasingly demanding more comprehensive ways to connect, post updates, and form organizations based on their shared interests.
 As Dean Dunne emphasizes, “When we were developing this project, we thought about the way students engage with Tigerbook, but with more than just baseline directory information and photos.”